Michael K. Williams Net Worth: $5 Million (approx.)

 Michael K. Williams starred as Bobby McCray on 2019’s critically acclaimed and award-winning “When They See Us.”
 Michael K. Williams was once again nominated for an Emmy for Outstanding Supporting Actor in a Limited Series.
 In 2020, Williams began playing Montrose Freeman in “Lovecraft Country.”

-Michael K. Williams Relationship:
+Michael K. Williams Girlfriend:

 During his portrayal of Omar Little, Williams went by his character’s name and developed a habit of smoking cannabis and an addiction to cocaine in 2004.
 In 2019, it was revealed that Williams is in a relationship with actress Tasha Smith.